dakshbatra01/SectionD_G1_FinShield/README.md

 ## Key Insights

-**1 in 4 Borrowers Defaults — Portfolio Under Systemic Stress**
+**1. 1 in 4 Borrowers Defaults — Portfolio Under Systemic Stress**
-The portfolio default rate is **23.72%** — nearly 1 in 4 loans.
+> The portfolio default rate is **23.72%** — nearly 1 in 4 loans.
 This is not a borrower-level outlier problem; it signals a structural gap in the underwriting framework that cannot be resolved with incremental fixes.

-**LTV Is the Only Reliable Numerical Risk Gate**
+**2. LTV Is the Only Reliable Numerical Risk Gate**
-`ltv` is the strongest numerical predictor of default (`r=0.0976`, logistic coefficient=0.2239).
+> `ltv` is the strongest numerical predictor of default (`r=0.0976`, logistic coefficient=0.2239).
 Very High LTV borrowers (≥90%) default at **35.8%** — more than double the Moderate LTV bucket (16.2%).
 LTV-based banding is statistically validated (`χ²=451.9`) and is the strongest single gating variable available.

-**DTI Works Only at the Extremes — Not at the Industry Threshold**
+**3. DTI Works Only at the Extremes — Not at the Industry Threshold**
-DTI is the second strongest signal (`r=0.0929`), but the industry-standard 43% cutoff is counterproductive in this portfolio — borrowers below it actually default slightly more (24.3%) than those above (22.1%).
+> DTI is the second strongest signal (`r=0.0929`), but the industry-standard 43% cutoff is counterproductive in this portfolio — borrowers below it actually default slightly more (24.3%) than those above (22.1%).
 Risk only concentrates meaningfully below DTI=35 (13.0% default) and above DTI=50 (40.6%), requiring a dual-band replacement policy.

-**Credit Score Is Statistically Irrelevant**
+**4. Credit Score Is Statistically Irrelevant**
-`credit_score` shows near-zero correlation with default (`r=-0.0028`, `p=0.735`).
+> `credit_score` shows near-zero correlation with default (`r=-0.0028`, `p=0.735`).
 Borrowers rated Excellent default at 23.7% — virtually identical to those rated Poor at 23.9%.
 The `credit_score_bucket` chi-square test also returned non-significant (`p=0.722`).
 Score-first screening provides false confidence with no actual risk separation.

-**Product Features Outperform Borrower Characteristics**
+**5. Product Features Outperform Borrower Characteristics**
-Lump sum payment (`χ²=498.5`) and negative amortisation (`χ²=363.1`) are the two strongest default predictors in the entire portfolio — stronger than any borrower metric.
+> Lump sum payment (`χ²=498.5`) and negative amortisation (`χ²=363.1`) are the two strongest default predictors in the entire portfolio — stronger than any borrower metric.
 These are loan design choices, not borrower traits, meaning the institution's own product catalogue is a primary source of default risk.

-**Lump Sum Payment Is the Highest-Risk Feature at 76.8%**
+**6. Lump Sum Payment Is the Highest-Risk Feature at 76.8%**
-Borrowers with a lump sum payment structure default at **76.8%** — 3× the portfolio average.
+> Borrowers with a lump sum payment structure default at **76.8%** — 3× the portfolio average.
 Only 315 such loans exist, yet 242 defaulted.
 These borrowers make no monthly payments and rely on a future windfall that rarely materialises.
 This is the single most actionable restriction available.

-**Negative Amortisation Doubles the Default Rate**
+**7. Negative Amortisation Doubles the Default Rate**
-`neg_ammortization = yes` borrowers default at **43.5%** — nearly double the 23.7% portfolio average.
+> `neg_ammortization = yes` borrowers default at **43.5%** — nearly double the 23.7% portfolio average.
 These loans accumulate debt instead of reducing it, directly eroding repayment capacity over time.
 The strong chi-square association (`χ²=363.1`) confirms this is not coincidence.

-**North-East and Home Improvement Are Concentrated Loss Pockets**
+**8. North-East and Home Improvement Are Concentrated Loss Pockets**
-The North-East region has the highest default rate at **~33%**, over 11 percentage points above the North region.
+> The North-East region has the highest default rate at **~33%**, over 11 percentage points above the North region.
 Home improvement loans default at **~32%**, the highest of any loan purpose — borrowers stack new debt on existing mortgages, amplifying total financial burden.
 Geographic and purpose-specific controls deliver more targeted loss containment than uniform policy.

-**Personal Loans Carry Structurally Higher Unsecured Risk**
+**9. Personal Loans Carry Structurally Higher Unsecured Risk**
-Personal loans default at **33.5%** — nearly 12 percentage points above home loans (21.7%).
+> Personal loans default at **33.5%** — nearly 12 percentage points above home loans (21.7%).
 Without collateral backing, these loans have no recovery buffer when borrowers face financial stress.
 A uniform approval standard across loan types systematically misprices this structural difference.

-**Risk Tiers Replace Single-Variable Screening**
+**10. Risk Tiers Replace Single-Variable Screening**
-The composite `risk_tier` framework (built on LTV, DTI, product features, and behavioural flags) produces clear default rate separation: Very High tier defaults at 45%+ while Low tier defaults at under 10%.
+> The composite `risk_tier` framework (built on LTV, DTI, product features, and behavioural flags) produces clear default rate separation: Very High tier defaults at 45%+ while Low tier defaults at under 10%.
 This multi-factor segmentation outperforms any single-variable gate and directly supports the LTV + DTI dual-band lending policy.

 ---